-I am an experienced counsellor and psychotherapist based at Monument in the City of London, minutes from Bank, London Bridge, Cannon Street and Liverpool Street stations; I also see clients online.
+I am an experienced counsellor and psychotherapist based at Monument in the City of London, minutes from Bank, London Bridge, Cannon Street and Liverpool Street stations.
+I am also an experienced online practitioner, having offered online sessions since 2014.

 I work with individuals on their personal and professional issues and crises, as well as with couples facing relationship obstacles and challenges.